 Cap table management

-A cap table is a record of all your company’s securities—including stock, convertible notes, warrants, and equity grants—as well as who owns them.
+A cap table is a record of all your company’s securities—including stock, convertible notes, warrants, options, and other equity grants—as well as who owns them.
 The more securities your company issues, the more complex your cap table tends to be.

+ASC 718 is a set of accounting standards that outline the steps your company must follow when reporting employee U.S. stock-based compensation or other equity interests on an income statement.
 Accounting for expenses can be tricky, especially when you factor in new valuations, ever-evolving accounting rules, and scaling for growth.
-If your company issues equity to international employees, you have to address International Financial Reporting Standards (IFRS) as well.
+If your company issues equity to international employees, you may have to address International Financial Reporting Standards (IFRS) as well.